 On December 7, 2023, the government obtained a first reading of the Safety of Rwanda (Asylum and Immigration) Bill, after the signing of a new treaty with Rwanda on December 5, 2023.
 The Rwanda Bill, introduced by UK Prime Minister Rishi Sunak, passed the House of Commons with a majority of 44.Reviving the idea to transfer certain asylum seekers to Rwanda is the main objective of Sunak in order to discourage others from crossing the Channel, which was dubbed with a slogan: “Stopping the boats”.

 The new bill declares in section 1 that “this Act gives effect to the judgement of Parliament that the Republic of Rwanda is a safe country”.
 Given that the Supreme Court declared that “significant changes” to Rwanda’s policies and culture are required before the country can be deemed a safe place to deport asylum seekers, this safety assessment seems dubious.
 One may wonder whether Rwanda is really “safe” and if this regulation is really necessary.
-By explicitly contesting a very clear factual finding from the UK’s highest court (as opposed to an interpretation of domestic law), the Bill essentially usurps the function of the judge in this regard, which is excessive.
+By explicitly contesting an obvious factual finding from the UK’s highest court (rather than an interpretation of domestic law), the Bill essentially usurps the function of the judge in this regard, which is excessive.

 This has already been met with legal challenges, with Bingham Centre, saying that the bill as a whole is turning the UK’s legal system on its head.
 “What [the government] cannot do, however, compatibly with the UK’s well established understanding of the separation of powers, is to turn the factual question of Rwanda’s safety into a matter for the legislature to conclusively determine, rather than for the courts to consider in any future challenges to the application of the policy.”